The Speakeasy course for parents and carers

 Speakeasy courses are delivered to a wide range of cultural groups.
 All learning and discussion is respectful of cultural and religious traditions.

-OCN credits are a way of measuring and valuing your learning.
+Gateway Qualifications credits are a way of measuring and valuing your learning.
 They are nationally recognised and can help you with entry to employment or further education.

-Altogether you'll complete around 30 hours of learning.
+Altogether, you'll complete around 30 hours of learning.
 This includes the time spent in course sessions and time spent working on your portfolio at home.